puzzle/dagger-techlab/content/en/docs/03/_index.md

 ### The Candidate

-Fortunately, there is a free open-source quiz app called [ClassQuiz](https://classquiz.de/)\
+Fortunately, there is a free open-source quiz app called [ClassQuiz](https://classquiz.de/).\
 It allows the creation of shareable, fully customizable quizzes and surveys.\
 The app is split in a frontend and an api part:

-* The frontend is written in type script and uses a Redis memcache.
+* The frontend is written in TypeScript and uses a Redis memcache.
 * The backend is mostly written in python, uses a PostgreSQL database and Meilisearch.

-Caddy is used as reverse proxy to keep the parts together.
+Caddy is used as a reverse proxy to keep the parts together.

 ### The Journey